durantecode/42-Cursus/README.md

 # 42-Cursus

-This is my repo for all my work at 42 school in Madrid.
+Here you can find all my work and projects made for 42 school in Madrid.

 **Login:** ldurante